jenselofsson/CTFs/tryhackme/adana/writeup.md

 description.

 ## Back out of the rabbit hole?
+Let's refer back to one of the rooms questions:
+What is the name of the secret directory?

 So let's go back a few steps.
 I downloaded the JPG-file and the wordlist.txt using a webbrowser.
 I should look and see if they are the same as the ones accessible from the FTP server.